ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added shared Eclipse debug configurations for OpenOCD under ./tools/eclipse/debug.
+Now it is no more required to re-create those each time a new workspace is created, just import the global ChibiOS project in it.
+The configurations will appear under the Eclipse Tools menu.
 - NEW: Added an USB_CDC multi-target demo application showcasing how to manage a project with multiple target boards/devices and handle portability issues.